rebelsky/sams-assorted-musings-reflections/sabbatical-report-2020-07-19.md

 SIGCAS forward in new ways but mostly kept us in a holding pattern until the new board came on in summer 2020.

 Two opportunities to take courses arose in spring 2020.
 I took Ralph Savarese's _The Craft of Creative Nonfiction_ and participated in half a semester of Justin Thomas' _Digital Media Design_ (up until spring break).
 Justin's course has helped me think about other uses of technology in the arts, which relates to both my scholarship and my introductory courses.
 Ralph's course has had a significant impact not only on my writing but also on the ways that I will teach writing in Tutorial and elsewhere.
+Ralph also says that he considers my final piece publishable; he and I will work on polishing it and finding an appropriate venues some time this academic year.

 While I avoided some departmental and service responsibilities, others were unavoidable.
 I was an active participant in our